tornado-repositories/.github/profile/README.md

 Git is a decentralized version control system.
 Hence other copies of the Tornado Cash code certainly exist on other machines and at other locations (in fact, go ahead and make a clone right now!)
 You should be able to verify that these are authentic by comparing hashes to a main trusted repository, like the one that used to be hosted here on Github.
-(Here's a [Wayback Machine copy](https://web.archive.org/web/20220808144505/https://github.com/tornadocash).)
+(Since that no longer exists, you can use the forks in this repository.
+Alternatively here's a [Wayback Machine copy](https://web.archive.org/web/20220808144505/https://github.com/tornadocash) that still sort of works.)

 Hence  Github's removal of the Tornado Cash code repositories and developer accounts is not a total ban on the source code.
 It does have two critical effects: first, it halts the ongoing development of this source code *even as a pure software development and research project.* Second, it makes discovery of the code much more difficult.
 (It is more analogous to removing a book from major commercial bookstores, while still allowing users to exchange PDF files on USB sticks.)
 At present a non-expert user searching for the Tornado Cash code on Google will have a difficult time.
 Try it yourself.